tomalaforge/angular-challenges/apps/angular/view-transition/README.md

 - Have to be pretty much pixel perfect for the illusion to work.
 - `Just in Time` -> you have small window to use javascript to manipulate the animation.
 - Not mobile responsive.
 - I did my animations on the detail page.
-I can't target the correct post because the middle view doesn't have an id.
-I may need to add one.
+I couldn't target the correct post because the middle view didn't have an id.
+I added one later on.
 - I think it is probably incorrect to target the detail page for the animations.
 But it should be possible either way.
 - Animations can be segmented to happen only for each item, but the profile picture is higher on the page than its final resting place.
-How to account for the height difference ?
-The profile pictures are different, but if it is pixel perfect to looks like the same picture is moving.
+How to account for the height difference?
+I duplicated animations to change the `transformY` values.
+The images are different and it needs to be pixel perfect to make it look like the image doesn't move when it re-renders after the animation ends.

 ## Useful Resources

+- [Chrome Docs](https://developer.chrome.com/docs/web-platform/view-transitions#changing-on-navigation-type) - changing on navigationt type
 - [Medium](https://blog.angular.io/check-out-angulars-support-for-the-view-transitions-api-3937376cfc19) - check out angulars support for the view transitions api
 - [Stack Overflow](https://stackoverflow.com/questions/16546350/is-there-a-way-to-make-css-animation-work-diagonally) - is there a way to make css animation work diagonally
 - [Angular Docs](https://angular.io/guide/route-animations) - route animations